For more information contact:

 A system administrator is the individual responsible for the installation and maintenance of an information system, providing effective information system utilization, adequate security parameters, and sound implementation of established information assurance policy and procedures.

-A data user is any University employee, student, individual, affiliate, or third party who is authorized to access institutional systems and data.
+A data user is any WSU employee, student, individual, affiliate, or third party who is authorized to access institutional systems and data.

 Information Technology Strategic Advisory Committee (ITSAC)

-ITSAC is the senior university information technology committee charged with advising and providing recommendations on information technology issues to the President’s Cabinet.
+ITSAC is the senior WSU system information technology governance committee charged with advising and providing recommendations on information technology issues to the President’s Cabinet.
 ITSAC ensures that:

-- The University makes the best possible decisions in advancing the acquisition, deployment, and use of technology in support of the goals outlined in the IT strategic plan; and
+- The WSU system makes the best possible decisions in advancing the acquisition, deployment, and use of technology in support of the goals outlined in the IT strategic plan; and

 - Planning, pursuing new directions, institutional actions, and changes are implemented and integrated in a coordinated, collaborative, and transparent fashion.